Can large inhomogeneities generate target patterns?: Existence of Target Patterns

 \begin{Remark} Notice that: \begin{enumerate}[1.] \item We need the constant $a<0$ in order for $\Lambda=b\Omega$ to satisfy our initial assumption of being small beyond all orders of $\eps$.
-If $\eps>0$, this condition is guaranteed from formula \eqref{e:constantA} and the assumption that $g$ is a positive function. \item Our approximation then shows that $\Lambda = \Lambda(\eps) $ depends smoothly on $\eps$ on the interval $(0,\infty)$, and by defining $\Lambda(0) = \partial_\eps \Lambda(0) =0$, we also obtain that its $C^1$ with respect to $\eps$ on $[0,\infty)$. \item Notice also that if the inhomogeneity $g$ were negative, the gradient $\partial_r \phi_{int}$ would also be negative and we would not be able to match the two approximations.
-Thus, there are no target pattern solutions when $\eps g <0$. \end{enumerate} \end{Remark}
+If $\eps>0$, this condition is guaranteed from formula \eqref{e:constantA} and the assumption that $g$ is a positive function. \item Notice also that if $ \eps \int g <0$, the gradient $\partial_r \phi_{int}$ would also be negative and we would not be able to match the two approximations.
+This is in line with previous results which show that target pattern solutions (or thanks to the Hopf-Cole transform, $\phi = -\frac{1}{b} \log( \Psi) $, ground states of the Schr{\"o}dinger eigenvalue problem, $\Delta \Psi + \eps g \Psi$) do not exist when the inhomogeneity (potential) satisfies $\eps \int g <0$.
+See \cite{simon1979} for a proof of this result.